kyma-incubator/examples/wordpress/README.md

 - KNative eventing and NATS as a messaging middleware to decouple Wordpress from my extension
 - Istio service mesh together with Prometheus, Grafana and Jaeger to get monitoring and tracing
 - Kubeless as serverless engine for my code
-- Service Catalog and Azure Service Broker to enable Azure Text Analytics services in my Kubernetes cluster
 - Grafana Loki for keeping logs
-- Wordpress Connector for Kyma and Kyma Application Broker to bind Wordpress API and Events to my code
+- Service Catalog, Wordpress Connector for Kyma and Kyma Application Broker to bind Wordpress API and Events to my code

 # Installation
 From the list above you can expect long installation process, but I will use Kyma operator from GCP Marketplace that starts GKE cluster and installs all the tools with one click.
 All you need before is Google Account and GCP Project.
 If you don't have one you can create it and additionally Google will give you $300 credit for running your cluster.

-Go to Marketplace, create the cluster and deploy Kyma on it.
+Go to [Marketplace](https://console.cloud.google.com/marketplace/details/sap-public/kyma), click the configure button, then create the cluster and deploy Kyma on it.
 Piece of cake!

 When it is ready (about 15-20 min) you should see Kyma info and Next Steps panel.
 Default Kyma installation generates self-signed TLS certificate, and your browser will complain if you try to hit console URL.
 The base64 decoded certificate is displayed in Kyma info panel.
 You need to make it trusted in your system.
 To do this in OSX, copy the certificate string, run:
 ```